-When I was young, I fell in love a lot.
-Looking back now, more than 50 years from my first crush, I know there was a time I was addicted to the dizzying feeling of new intimacies, emotional boundaries crashing down, two hearts thumping, two hands touching, the whole huge magical adrenaline rush of it.
+When I was young, it seemed as if I fell in love a lot.
+Looking back now, more than 50 years from my first crush, I remember the dizzying feeling of new intimacies, emotional boundaries crashing down, two hearts thumping, two hands touching, the whole huge magical adrenaline rush of it.
 And if the prince turned out to be a toad, or geography nixed the relationship, well … I turned my thoughts to working hard and living a happy life.
-On this Valentine’s Day 2013, I want to share with you what the world of science suggests, from the perspective of one who has loved long and a lot, about the mystery we call love.
+On this Valentine’s Day 2015, I want to share with you what the world of science suggests, from the perspective of one who has loved long and a lot, about the mystery we call love.

 Science explains love in many ways.
 From various scientists and scientific studies, here are some reasons why we love.